jribesbonet/adidasCodingChallenge/README.md

 ### 3. itinerary-lib
 Library with common functionalities that will be used in the itinerary service.
-Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-lib)
+Project repository can be find in [here](https://github.com/jribesbonet/itinerary-lib)

 #### Build / Run instructions
 On the path where the project is downloaded execute: